 Here I am in April 2017, age 68, moose ‘hunting’ (with a camera) in the Hauroko Burn, Fiordland NZ.

 I am (now) a retired farmer in Gippsland, Victoria and have spent very many years walking in the Victorian Alps & elsewhere (more often than not in winter) and in every different weather.
 I hope to be able to continue my rambling for some time to come.

 I have camped out a lot, much more now than two years of my life in total.
 I have seen the failure of just about every type of gear, and experienced just about every disaster which can befall you in the wilderness, and survived.

-So, if you dream of doing a bit of camping or hiking, perhaps I can offer some useful advice?
+So, if you dream of doing a bit of camping, hiking or hunting, perhaps I can offer some useful advice?
 I hope you find something interesting and/or helpful here.

 Please do not judge this site too harshly.
 This is not a commercial site, nor do I have any staff or 20,000 members – such as a similar site might have.
 This is all just my own (part-time) work.
 I appreciate the positive comments and encouragement though.
 Please Keep them up!

 This is a new version of my older website, Ultralight Hiking (Far Right on the Menu Bar – you may prefer reading it – as you can just scroll down).